sproutfund/field-guide/community-building/experiences/ideation.md

 ---
 layout: experiences
-experience: Ideation
+icon: 💡
-title: "💡 Ideation: I want to come up with new ideas"
+title: "Ideation: I want to come up with new ideas"
-description: "Develop ideas for new projects and programs."
+subtitle: "Develop ideas for new projects and programs."
+description:
 section: community-building
 group: experiences
+experience: Ideation
 toc: true
 ---